openservicebrokerapi/servicebroker/spec.md

 \* Fields with an asterisk are REQUIRED.

-Service Brokers MAY include additional fields within the response.
-When adding new fields, Service Brokers SHOULD use a unique prefix for the field names to reduce the chances of conflict with future specification defined fields.

 ##### Device Object

 Currently only shared devices are supported; a distributed file system which